 The FDIC has adopted a risk-based assessment system for insured depositary institutions that takes into account the risks attributable to different categories and concentrations of assets and liabilities.
-The assessment rate is based on a combination of factors, including capital adequacy and supervisory risk.
+The assessment rate is based on a combination of factors, including certain financial data and its level of supervisory risk.